slvdemo/app/README.md

-# Demo API
+# SLV K8s Demo App

-A demo API written in Go
+An App writen in Go that reads K8s Secrets for SLV Demo